 There is no denying that from the list of markets that are saturated, headphone market is perhaps one of the most saturated ones.
 This only means that if you jump into the market to buy a new pair of headphones, you will find so many options that it will end up overwhelming you.
 However, today, we are not looking at the best headphones.

 Today, we are looking at a head to head comparison of Sony’s WH-1000XM3 and Bose QC 35 II.
 Two of the most powerful wireless headphones available in the market at the moment.
-The idea of this comparison came to me when I was discussing it with my friend about the headphones that are better than Beats that we just reviewed to ensure that he does not end up buying the wrong headphones.

 Obviously, having used both of these headphones and being aware of the iconic status they have, I had to give these a try to make the most of the situation.
 With that in mind, I am going to compare these headphones in terms of sound, comfort, price, features, noise canceling, and battery life.